Do acne scars make you want to hide?

 A scar is a permanent mark left after the healing of an injury or disease process.

 If you have moderate to severe acne, there can be extensive damage to the surface and underlying layers of the skin.
-This can leave you with flat or thick raised scars, discolouration and pitted, indented skin.
+This can leave you with flat, discoloured scars or a variety of other forms including pitted or indented skin and thick raised scars.

 Some scars improve over time, others stay the same, and some can get worse with time.